codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

         // Go to specific URI
         return redirect()->to('/admin');

-        // Go to a named/reverse-routed URI
+        // Go to a named route
         return redirect()->route('named_route');

         // Keep the old input values upon redirect so they can be used by the `old()` function